Political involvement statement

 Our political engagement includes, but is not limited to:

-• responding to public consultations to convey Nationwide’s position on key matters
+- responding to public consultations to convey Nationwide’s position on key matters of importance to the Society and its members

-• branch visits to discuss local initiatives and charity work
+- facilitating branch visits by Members of Parliament (MPs) to discuss local initiatives and charity work

-• providing representatives before select committee and parliamentary group hearings where requested.
+- providing representatives to appear before select committees and parliamentary hearings when invited.

-• meeting with policymakers (including civil servants) to develop and influence government policy.
+- meeting with policymakers (including civil servants) to develop and influence government policy in the interests of the Society and its members.

-We ensure that the information and insights we produce in our political engagement efforts are up-to-date, complete, and not misleading.
+Corporate Affairs ensures that the information and insights we share in the course of our political engagement activity are up-to-date, complete, and not misleading.

 Employees’ political activities and affiliations